jaredly/jerd/docs/Roadmap.md

 - there should be a well-known TestCase type that has a render plugin, and also a render plugin for an array of TestCases.

+#### Alternatives / Variants????
+I should wireframe this.

+hmm so I want a widget that displays differently ... when rendering to react vs to editable text. with react, it can have a dropdowny thing but with editable, it should be spelled out as the full macro invocation.

 #### NORMAL MODE

 Random bugs:
 - [x] var definitions aren't colored?
-- [ ] updating a block should update pending if possible
+- [x] updating a block should update pending if possible
 - [ ] underline superceded things

 Navigation: